 What sets it apart

-My favorite thing about this space is that everything is labelled.
+My favorite thing about this space is that everything is labeled.
 The hanging buckets have vinyl lettering for pencils, markers, and pens.

-Every bucket, bin, drawer, and container has a designated purpose written right there!
-Even the shoeboxes in the closet are all labelled.
+Buckets, plastic bins, drawers, and containers has a designated purpose-written right there!
+Even the shoeboxes in the closet are all labeled.
 You’ll never just toss whatever you’re using in the nearest bin that has empty space.
 You know exactly where everything should go!